Melkite Greek Catholic Archeparchy of Bosra-Hauran

 Melkite Greek Catholic Archeparchy of Bosra and Hauran (in Latin: Archeparchy Bostrena et Auranensis) is an archeparchy of the Melkite Greek Catholic Church with its territory located in Syria.
-It is currently governed by Archeparch Nicolas Antiba, BA.
+It is currently governed by Archeparch Elias El-Debei.

 Territory and statistics

 The archeparchy includes the region of Hawran, in southern Syria, bordering the states of Israel and Jordan.
 Its archeparchial seat is the city of Khabab, where the Cathedral of Our Lady of the Dormition is located.

 The territory is divided into 31 parishes and has 27,000 baptized.